wowIcantCode/BlackLotus/README.md

 Setup by modifying the config.c file by including your C2s hostname or IP address.
 After that compliation should be easy, just keep the included settings in the Visual Studio solution.

+## Installation

+Download and install EDK2, from https://github.com/tianocore/edk2.
+You can receive install and use instructions from here [https://github.com/tianocore/tianocore.github.io/wiki/Getting-Started-with-EDK-II.](https://github.com/tianocore/tianocore.github.io/wiki/Windows-systems)

+After installing EDK2 you are ready to compile the EFI driver that works with BlackLotus.
+The Visual Studio solution will first compile the driver, and afterwards compile the executable to install the EFI driver, and BlackLotus

 ## Default Panel Credentials:

 - **user**: yukari